azirophale/Benfords_law_finder/README.md

 # Benfords_law_finder
-This programme will show you **Benford’s Law** graph and its value so you can detect a fraud or uncommon human behaviour
+This is Simplest Programme i have created to find out  Benford’s law patterns This programme will show you **Benford’s Law** graph and its value so you can detect a fraud or uncommon human behaviour

 ### What is **Benford’s Law** ?